Hammond Giants comment on the Model Xk-5

 – Chuck Leavell

 All-New Sound Engine: The XK-5 employs new proprietary technology digitally recreating Hammond’s storied tone wheel generator with unprecedented accuracy and flexibility.
 Tone wheels were spinning discs on shafts, each with its own pickup pointing at the edge.
 The pattern of “teeth” cut into the edge of the wheel determined the pitch.
-Modeling and sampling are combined in an exclusive process to capture the frequencies of all 91 tone wheels found in the original organs, along with other important sonic details such as key click, Touch-Response Percussion™, vibrato-chorus, and more.
+In the Xk-5, Physical Modeling and Sampling are combined in an exclusive process capturing the frequencies and properties of all 103 tone wheels found in the original organs, along with other important sonic details such as key click, Touch-Response Percussion™, vibrato-chorus, and more.

-Tone wheel generators have become like rare violins or classic cars: Even though Hammond calibrated all instruments that left the factory to sound identical, no two are exactly alike after decades of use.
+Tone wheel generators have become like rare violins or classic cars: Even though Hammond calibrated all instruments leaving the factory to sound identical, after decades of use, no two are exactly alike.
 To cover the extremes found in Classic Hammonds we’ve extended the range and programmability of both the overall generator characteristics (such as leakage and motor noise) and individual tone wheel behavior (such as the purity of the sine wave) to wide degrees.
 You are able to perfectly duplicate different conditions of Hammonds—from showroom-new to road-abused (if that’s what you’re going for) Presets capture the exact tonal qualities of famous artists’ instruments, from jazz great Dr. Lonnie Smith to Chuck Leavell (The Rolling Stones) to Gregg Rolie (Santana, Journey) and more.

 Virtual Matching Transformer: In regards to the iconic Hammond sound, Tone-wheels and the Chorus-Vibrato scanner tell only a part of the tale.
 Our engineers’ research found all components in the signal chain play a vital role leading to the end product.
 The influence of the MATCHING TRANSFORMER provides a link to one of the Vintage Hammond’s most elusive qualities.
 All signals from the upper, lower, and pedal manuals passed through the matching transformer designed to “even things out” before the signal continued to the preamp.
 The transformer—a piece of iron with a coil wrapped around it—could “remember” some of its saturation based on how hard it had been working previously, thus affecting new notes played.
 Physicists call this hysteresis.
 Musically speaking, it affects how much “volume robbing” you hear and adds to what Hammond aficionados think of as the “breathing” quality of the organ.
 (The phenomenon is similar to why some recording engineers like transformer-equipped microphones and/or preamps for certain sounds.)
 In the XK-5, the matching transformer and its place in the signal chain is modeled precisely, and the saturation and hysteresis amounts are adjustable from barely-there to over-the-top.
 Like we said, we’re closing the final few millimeters of the realism gap.